 Any license issued under this chapter shall be displayed in a prominent place at the salon, barbershop, or tanning salon.
 Failure to do so may result in revocation of a license issued under this chapter.

-All shops, stores or places of business shall be properly equipped to conduct the business of hairdressing and cosmetology.
+All shops, stores or places of business shall be properly equipped to conduct the business of hairdressing and cosmetology, as well as tattoo and body piercing studios.
 There shall be one wash bowl for each shampoo chair and three operators.
 Shampoo bowls shall be used for hairdressing and cosmetology work only.
 A utility sink shall be provided for proper cleansing of instruments.
-Shampoo bowls, cabinets, combs, brushes, and towels shall be provided by the shop owner and be in good working condition and clean.
+Shampoo bowls, cabinets, combs, brushes, hand sinks, and towels shall be provided by the shop owner and be in good working condition and clean.
 Booths or working areas shall provide 36 square feet as minimum area for each operator employed in the shop.
 This area shall not include any space devoted to waiting rooms and other purposes.
 No dryers shall be placed in any waiting room or in the three-foot passageway, which is the minimum amount of space for passageways that shall be maintained throughout the shop.

 No attendant who is affected with any infectious disease in a communicable form shall attend to any person without taking appropriate precautions.
 Attendants shall wash their hands thoroughly with soap and hot water before attending to any person.
 Attendants shall wear clean, washable uniforms at all times.
-No animals or pets shall be kept in a beauty salon.
+No animals or pets shall be kept in a beauty salon or studio.